Enumero v1.2.1 is in the App Store now, in the Music and Utility Sections!

 It has a number of ways to count, using the following sounds and algorithms:

-Nerves.
-Nick Didkovsky of Dr. Nerve, himself an accomplished algorithmic musican, programmer and composer,
+- Nerves.
+Nick Didkovsky of Dr. Nerve, himself an accomplished algorithmic musician, programmer and composer,

 has generously let me use these extremely interesting sounds as counting material.
 There are 44 of them, counting in base 44.